What You’ll Learn 🎥

 an additional light source

-In the photo below, you can see the high-speed camera with the Dewesoft data acquisition instrument (DEWE-43).
+In the photo below, you can see the high-speed camera together with the Dewesoft data acquisition instrument (DEWE-43).

 DEWE-43 to PHOTRON connection in detail: